jakobzhao/geog458/readme.md

 -   **Bo Zhao**, Instructor, 206.685.3846 or zhaobo@uw.edu | Office Hour: Thursdays 1:10 to 5:00 PM PST on [Slack](geog458-winter-2021.slack.com) or by appointment

--   **Tyler McCrea**, Teaching Assistant, tmccrea@uw.edu
+-   **Tyler McCrea**, Teaching Assistant, tmccrea@uw.edu |  Office Hour: `TBD` on [Slack](geog458-winter-2021.slack.com) or by appointment

 **Class Discussion Board:** [geog458-winter-2021.slack.com](geog458-winter-2021.slack.com)

 > _This web page is the syllabus - There is no printed version, please refer here instead.
 Make sure refer to this page as often as possible.
 Also, Feel free to ask the instructor for clarifications whenever needed._

 As digital technologies have radically transformed human life, this course tries to engage students in this digitally mediated and data-intensive geographic world, and also train them the timely technical skills which are demanding in emerging job markets.
 This course will provide a unique opportunity to explore emerging digital methods, to build a holistic solution to real-world problems, and to critically analyze their social implications.
 Rather than focusing exclusively on one or two specific topics, this course covers a full range of theoretical perspectives and practical exercises.
 The course begins with teaching students on geospatial project management using GitHub, and then a series of geospatial data operations and analyses are covered in detail, such as online data (e.g., geotagged tweets) acquisition, geocoding, and geospatial analyses.
 With these preparations, this course switches to online geovisualization.
 After a brief introduction to web programming basics (e.g., JavaScript, Html, and CSS), students will learn how to visualize and narrate geographic phenomena in an online environment.
 A few state-of-the-art approaches and applications in digital geographies will be practiced, such as collecting aerial imagery and point clouds using an unmanned aerial vehicle (UAV, commonly known as drone) or LiDAR, as well as storing real-time data from an environmental sensor.
-Throughout this quarter, students will not only learn and practice geospatial techiniques which are important to many emerging jobs, but also equip with critical intellectual visions on the social implications of the appiled techiniques.
+Throughout this quarter, students will not only learn and practice geospatial techniques which are important to many emerging jobs, but also hone their critical intellectual visions on the social implications of the applied techniques.

 This course is very “hands-on” and interactive!
 Most of our time will be spent in a hybrid lecture/lab where students will be working together.
 Although there will be some individual written reflections and analyses, no formal final exam will be set up.
 The final project enables students to figure out a holistic solution to a real-world problem.
 With the completion of this course, each student can share the course work at a self-made website which can be publicly viewed by classmates, open-source community as well as future industrial recruiters.
 Along the way, the readings will include both applied and theoretical selections.
 Students will learn not only how people have been programming and visualizing, but also about how critical social theorists have identified assumptions, ideologies, and rigidities in existing practices that can help students to make effective, inclusive and empathetic decisions in today’s data-intensive geographic world.